 The basic premise of all multiple event location methods is that path anomalies from each station to all observed events in a given cluster are correlated.
 Thus, multiple event location analysis produces robust estimates of source-station path anomalies that are far more difficult to extract from single event location catalogs.
-The set of groomed residuals for regional P and $P_n$ , relative to shifted hypocenters derived by HDC analysis and adjusted for cluster time baseline shifts, are used to calculate source-station phase path anomalies.
+The set of groomed residuals for regional P and P_n , relative to shifted hypocenters derived by HDC analysis and adjusted for cluster time baseline shifts, are used to calculate source-station phase path anomalies.
 These anomalies are estimated relative to the 1-D reference model AK135.
-Medians and spreads for all groomed residuals for each cluster are calculated for all the phases of interest ( $P_g$ , $P_n$ , P, $S_g$ , $S_n$ and S) at each of the reporting stations for that cluster.
-The resulting source-station "empirical phase path anomalies" (the median) are accepted with a minimum requirement of five observations and a spread of less than 1.40 sec and 2.8 sec for P- and S-type phases, respectively. ("Spread" is a robust analog to the standard deviation.)
+Medians and spreads for all groomed residuals for each cluster are calculated for the phases of interest (primarily P and P_n , here) at each of the reporting stations for that cluster.
+The resulting source-station "empirical phase path anomalies" (the median) are accepted with a minimum requirement of five observations and a spread of less than 1.40 sec for P-type phases. ("Spread" is a robust analog to the standard deviation.)

-Ordinarily, there are too few $P_g$ phases in the data base and the S-type phase residuals are too noisy to obtain useful results.
-At regional distances, however, there are 836 $P_n$ and 178 P path anomalies, respectively.
+At regional distances there are 836 P_n and 178 P path anomalies, respectively.
 Results are plotted in Figure 4.
 These empirical estimates range from about -7.5 sec to +5.0 sec, with the largest anomalies occurring at distances from 11 to 18 degrees (similar to Figure 3).
-In this distance range, $P_n$ typically has a triplication and P has a back branch (Figure 4b) making phase identification difficult.
+In this distance range, P_n typically has a triplication and P has a back branch (Figure 4b) making phase identification difficult.